 Although the Gregory Baltoro 65 is on the heavier side of trekking backpacks (5.5 pounds), the support and construction of the pack makes it ideal (read: completely comfortable) for heavier hauls.
 The pack comes with numerous exterior pockets for stashing quick snacks or a first aid kit and has a front zipper for easy access to the pack’s main compartment.
 Overall, this pack’s poundage is balanced out by the supreme way it carries weight — with little added pain in the back, neck or feet.
 The pack also has a hydration sleeve that converts to a day pack.
 Colors include navy blue, black and red.
 Dimensions of the medium-sized, 65-liter pack are 25.2 x 15 x 9.5 inches.
 The pack does include a rain cover.

 07 of 08

-Arc’teryx is known for it’s pricey gear, but sometimes splurging can be well worth it.
-With the Altra 65, hikers get a supportive pack with top-notch features, like the pivoting hip belt for extreme comfort and stability or the foam back panel with a suspension system that won’t add extra sweat.
-The pack also comes with a double-chamber top lid for better organization (with a map pocket, too), a hydration sleeve with external access, front zippers that provide access to the main compartment, as well as an extendable top lid and collar for when you are really packing it all in.
-The pack is made from 100-denier Ripstop nylon, as well as 210-denier Ripstorm nylon to save weight and resist water and punctures.
-Colors include black and red.
-The pack does not come with a rain cover.
+Arc’teryx is known for its pricey gear, but sometimes splurging can be well worth it.
+With the Altra 62, hikers get a supportive pack with top-notch features, like the pivoting hip belt for extreme comfort and stability or the foam back panel with a suspension system that won’t add extra sweat.
+The pack also comes with an extendable collar for extra capacity, a hydration sleeve with external access, front zippers that provide access to the main compartment and padded compression wings for a variety of storage configurations.
+The Altra 62 is made from super-durable nylon to save weight and resist water and punctures.
+It does not come with a rain cover.

 08 of 08